 - On the pricier end.

-- Bulkier and heavier than other kayak racks on the list.
+- It’s bulkier and heavier than other kayak racks on the list.

 KR2B56S RV Kayak Rack

-The KR2B56S RV kayak rack is the exact same KR2B56 rack we reviewed earlier.
-However, there is one crucial difference in this rack: Yakups writes that it can fit up to four regular kayaks, depending on the deck height.
+The KR2B56S RV kayak rack is the same KR2B56 rack we reviewed earlier.
+However, this rack has one crucial difference: Yakups writes that it can fit up to four regular kayaks, depending on the deck height.

-If you are looking to take more than two kayaks with you, the increased capacity is going to be a big advantage for you.
+The increased capacity will be a significant advantage if you want to take more than two kayaks.
 On the other hand, the KR2B56S RV kayak rack only accommodates four kayaks or up to eight boards without the bike rack in the middle.

-Another important difference in the KR2B56S rack is that it costs $300 more than its base model – the KR2B56 – at the moment of this review’s writing.
+Another critical difference in the KR2B56S rack is that it costs $300 more than its base model – the KR2B56 – at the time of this review’s writing.

 Other than that, this kayak rack is identical to its base model, the KR2B56 rack.
-This applies to their weight (both with and without the bike rack), size, as well as to the build.
+This applies to their weight (both with and without the bike rack), size, and build.

 Pros: